KPants-hub/currency-exchange-dashboard/README.md

 ## Contact

-For questions or feedback, please reach out to Liz Kent or Kavita Pant.
+For questions or feedback, please reach out to Kavita Pant.

 ---